sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

-Let's create simple test that only creates `DeliveryItem` object:
+Let's create a simple test that only creates `DeliveryItem` object:

 ```groovy
 def "create delivery item"() {